Skip to main content

 To achieve graduation, the average of annual performance scores for grade C specialisation subjects has to be a minimum of 9,5.
 None of these annual performance scores must be less than 8.

-Grade C students of day and three-year evening EPAL who do not graduate or receive a qualification or both, have to re-sit the special exams in June, September of the same school year.
-In the special exams of June and September, they are examined (written and orally) in all subjects where their general average score is less than 9,5.
-They graduate if their general average score is at least 9,5.
+Grade C students of day and three-year evening EPAL who are not qualified to graduate or receive a vocational degree, have to re-sit the special exams in June or September of the same school year.
+In the special exams of June and September, they are examined (in writting and orally) in all subjects where their general average score was less than 9,5.
+Students with a general average score of at least 9,5 are qualified to graduate.

-As regards laboroatory courses, students are examined (written and orally) by showing their skills in performaing a lab task, depending on the nature of the subject.
+As regards laboroatory courses, students are examined (written and orally) by showing their skills in performaing a lab task.
 The school head decides upon the form of the exam, after the proposal by the instructors of the subject.
 The test can have one specific form or be a combination of various tasks.

-Students who has do not progress (grades A and B) in the exams of June have to repeat the grade.
+Grade A and B, students who fail in the exams of June have to repeat the grade.

-Grade C day and three-year evening EPAL and grade D evening EPAL students who, after the results of the special exam period of September, do not graduate or do not receive a qualification or both:
+Grade C day and three-year evening EPAL and grade D evening EPAL students who, after the results of the special exam period of September, are not qualified to graduate:

-• They repeat the same grade, if they wish, after they make a personal statement submitted by their guardians or themselves, in case they are under-age
+• Will either have to repeat the same grade, after making a personal statement, submitted by their guardians or themselves, when not under-age

-• In the case they do not want to repeat the class, they may sit on the next written or oral exam periods of any school year and be examined orally or written.
+• Or may sit on the next written or oral exam period of any school year and be examined orally or take a written exam.

 Sufficient attendance

-Another necessary prerequisite for the progression or the graduation of pupils in all grades of the general lykeio is their adequate attendance during the relevant school year.
+Another necessary prerequisite for the progression or the graduation of pupils in all grades of the upper secondary schools is their adequate attendance during the relevant school year.

 Attendance is characterised as adequate or inadequate, based on the total number of absences.
 Absences are enumerated one per teaching hour and must not exceed 114 per school year (with some exceptions).